joshavg/PHPHammer/README.md

 -   The complete array will be passed to this function and executed

+## How can I use PHPHammer?

+### First, create your build file

+You can use the example file as a start.
+Put your build file named as `build.json` in your project's root folder.

+### Second, build it

+    php phar.php

+This will create a directory called `bin/`.
+There you will find a file called `phphammer.phar`.
+Move it to your project's root folder.

+### Third, swing your hammer

+    php phphammer.phar TARGET

+where TARGET is your defined target you want to execute.

 ## How can I support you?

 Fork me, contribute your builders, create pull requests, buy me a beer.